 It informs College members of the need to notify certain proposed relationships for consideration in accordance with detailed policies and procedures in each of these areas.

-Please note: you can download the Notification of matter for ethical consideration form (Appendix A of the Relationship Review Policy) as a separate Word document.
+Please note: you can download the Due diligence proforma research education enterprise relationships and Due diligence and Ethical Notification proforma (Appendices B and C of the Relationship Review Policy) as separate Word documents.

 Guidelines for accepting philanthropic income and other gifts